Indian locomotive class WAG-12: Incidents

 On 16 February 2023, WAG-12B #60038, based at Saharanpur, was involved in an accident with WDG-4 70159.
 It hit a goods train head on in Sultanpur, Uttar Pradesh, and both remained on the tracks.

 On the morning of 2 June 2024, a Saharanpur based WAG-12B #60059 was involved in an accident.
 A goods train overshot a signal on the DFC corridor near Sirhind Junction, Punjab, and hit another stationary goods train.
 Two drivers were injured in the incident.

+Quality issue and problems

+WAG-12 (WAG-12B) locomotive faces operational challenges including gradient slippage, engine failures, wheel slippage, ride oscillation, and axle load limitations.